DFDLSchemas/NACHA/README.md

 A batch consists of a Batch Header record, repeating entries and a Batch Control record.
 An entry consists of an Entry Detail record optionally followed by Addenda records.

-Entry Detail records of the following types are currently supported, along with their Addenda records:
+Entry Detail records of the following types are currently supported:

+    PPD
     CCD
     CTX
-    PPD
     ACK
     ATX

-Addenda records for Returns, Dishonored Returns and Contested Dishonoured Returns are supported.
+Addenda records including those for Returns, Dishonored Returns and Contested Dishonoured Returns are supported.

 The NACHA 2013 schemas are in the '2013' folder.